2020 United States presidential election in Pennsylvania

 One key to Biden's success in the state was his improvement on Hillary Clinton's margins in the large Philadelphia-area suburban counties: he won Bucks by 3.60% more than Clinton did, Delaware by 4.38% more, Montgomery by 4.80% more, and Chester—which Mitt Romney had narrowly won just eight years prior—by 6.60% more.
 At the same time, he reclaimed two of the three large industrial counties which had voted Democratic for at least six consecutive elections before Trump flipped them in 2016: Erie and Northampton.
 While Trump prevailed in the third, Luzerne County, he did so by a reduced margin with respect to 2016; and Biden increased the margin of victory in his birth county, Lackawanna County, which Trump had nearly flipped in 2016.
 Biden halted the four-election Democratic slide in formerly traditionally Democratic Westmoreland County, where, before 2020, Al Gore had been the last Democrat to improve on the previous nominee's vote share (and which had given Trump his margin in the state in 2016).
 He also improved on Clinton's margins in Lehigh County by 2.9% and won Allegheny County with the largest percentage of the vote since 1988; however, Biden's vote share in Philadelphia County actually declined slightly compared to Clinton's, although he still outperformed either Al Gore in 2000 or John Kerry in 2004 in the county.
 Biden became the first Democratic candidate running for president to garner at least 100,000 votes in the Republican stronghold county of Lancaster.
 He also became the second presidential candidate since 1964, the last time the county voted for a Democrat, to get at least 40% of the vote.
 This was due to the large number of votes Biden received from the city of Lancaster and a competitive margin in voting precincts in and around Lititz and Columbia.

 Despite Biden's victory, Pennsylvania weighed in for this election as 3.3% more Republican than the national average.
-This is the second consecutive presidential election in which Pennsylvania voted to the right of the nation.
+Biden's 1.2% margin of victory is the smallest of any Democratic nominee who won Pennsylvania.
+This was the second consecutive presidential election in which Pennsylvania voted to the right of the nation.
 Previously, it had not done so since 1948.

 With Ohio, Florida, and Iowa backing the losing candidate for the first time since 1960, 1992, and 2000 respectively, this election established Pennsylvania, Wisconsin, and Michigan as the states with the longest bellwether streak still in effect today.
 The last time any of them voted against the winning candidate was 2004, when all three voted for the losing Democrat John Kerry.
 Biden became the first Democrat to win the White House without carrying Luzerne County since Harry Truman in 1948.
 This was the first election since 1932 that the county voted for the statewide loser.